Using command line to interact with z/OS

 zowe jobs ls js | grep ACTIVE

-The command above shows an example of how Zowe CLI commands can be used in combination with other Linux commands and scripts.
+The preceding command shows an example of how Zowe CLI commands can be used in combination with other Linux commands and scripts.
 This example returns the complete list of jobs and pipes that list into the Linux grep command to filter it down to show only the active jobs.
 This kind of capability enables you to define all kinds of batch jobs and automation for remotely interacting with z/OS.

 For an overview of available Zowe CLI commands, type zowe --help.